vhive-serverless/vSwarm/docs/running_benchmarks.md

     ```bash
     ./tools/kn_deploy.sh ./benchmarks/path/to/manifests/*
     ```
-    The function deployment can be monitored using `kn service list --all`
+    The function deployment can be monitored using `kn service list --all-namespaces`
     > **Note:**
     >
     > Deployment of Knative Eventing benchmarks requires more steps, so such benchmarks will